mloughran/api_cache/README.markdown

     APICache.start(APICache::MemoryStore)

-I suppose you'll want to get your hands on this magic.
-For now just grab the source from [github](http://github.com/mloughran/api_cache/tree/master) and `rake install`.
-I'll get a gem sorted soon.
+I suppose you'll want to get your hands on this magic!
+Just take a look at the instructions above for the impatient.
+Well done for reading this first!

-Please send feedback if you think of any other functionality that would be handy.
+Please send feedback to me [at] mloughran [dot] com if you think of any other functionality that would be handy.

 Copyright
 =========